FAQ (Frequently Asked Questions)

 Many drugs and devices are expensive because they require constant use or regular replacement.
-Step Forward Orthotics cost around one dollar a day for a year, then are free for the rest of their life (typically around 10 to 15 years).
-To conduct clinical trials to prove that Step Forward Orthotics assist in correcting bunions would cost a minimum of $30,000.
+Step Forward Orthotics cost around $40 a year (over a life of 10 to 15 years).
+To conduct clinical trials to prove that Step Forward Orthotics assist in one single condition, say bunions, would be very expensive and add to the cost and price of the product.
 Then we would have to do it all over again to prove that they assist with back pain, then all over again for knee pain, then all over again for heel pain, and so on.

 Do you take a cast or a mould?

 Our orthotics are NOT custom-made.
 That is the last thing we want to do!
 If we were to start with a copy of your bad foot we would start with all your misalignment.
 We want your foot to change.
 Regardless of the current shape of your foot (since it is wrong anyway) we provide your foot with the template for the perfect shape.
 With this bio-engineered balanced form we will work the muscle groups of the foot to adapt to the correct shape.
 On the other hand, we certainly do NOT say 'one size fits all'.
 On the contrary, we have dozens of different sizes so we can match the size of the bone structure of your feet.

 Why don't podiatrists sell them?

 Our orthotics are worn and sold by a wide variety of medical professionals, including some podiatrists, who have recognised the shortcomings of custom-made orthotics.
 Enquiries from podiatrists are welcome.

 All feet are different.
 How can one shape be correct?